| Survey

 on plants by young botanists based at Sherkin Island Marine

 Station confirmed this richness.
+As a result

 of the work carried out at the Marine Station, the islands